arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

   - frigate
   - private
   - surveillance
+  - edge computing
 ---

-## airaspi build log
+## AI-Raspi Build Log

-This should document the rough steps to recreate airaspi as i go along.
+This should document the rough steps to recreate airaspi as I go along.

-Rough idea: Build an edge device with image recognitionm and object detection capabilites.
+Rough Idea: Build an edge device with image recognition and object detection capabilites.
 It should be realtime, aiming for 30fps at 720p.
+Portability and usage at installations is a priority, so it has to function without active internet connection and be as small as possible.
+It would be a real Edge Device, with no computation happening in the cloud.

 Inspo from: [pose2art](https://github.com/MauiJerry/Pose2Art)

 work in progress